Gauging member engagement can help you improve interactions with your members.

 - Number of education credits earned

-Next, assign weight to each one based their relative importance to your organization.
+Next, assign weight to each one based the relative importance to your organization.
 Usually, a scale of one to 100 is helpful.
 So, for example, you have a total of 100 possible points to award a given member, with 0 being no engagement and 100 being fully engaged.
 Given that, you can take your total of 100 points and divide them amongst your KPIs based on their importance.

 For example, you might assign a possible total of 15 of the 100 points to “the length of membership” KPI.
 Then, you might decide that 0-3 years receives 5 points, 4-5 years receives 10 points, and 6+ years receives 15 points.